benbossc/R-Webscraping/README.md

 ```

 # Create a Function to Scrape Radiation
-This is our radiation scraping function
+This is our radiation scraping function.
+(Note: Want to learn more about creating functions?
+Check out: https://swcarpentry.github.io/r-novice-inflammation/02-func-R/)

 ```R
 scrape.raditation <- function(){